wxdrizzle/wxdrizzle.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student in the Department of Electrical & Computer Engineering at the University of Washington, co-advised by Prof. Linda Shapiro and Prof. Chun Yuan.
+I am a third-year Ph.D. student in the Department of Electrical & Computer Engineering at the University of Washington, co-advised by Prof. Linda Shapiro and Prof. Chun Yuan.

 My research interests include medical image analysis and machine learning.
 I am dedicated to developing novel statistical models for multimodal image fusion, thereby enhancing disease prevention, diagnoisis and prognosis.
 My recent work focuses on Bayesian representation learning for multimodal image registration.

-Before becoming a Ph.D. student at UW, I worked as a research assistant in statistics in the School of Data Science at Fudan University, supervised by Prof. Xiahai Zhuang.
+Before becoming a Ph.D. student at the UW, I worked as a research assistant in statistics in the School of Data Science at Fudan University, supervised by Prof. Xiahai Zhuang.
 I obtained my B.Eng. degree in Electronic Engineering at Fudan University in 2020, advised by Prof. Jinhua Yu.

 ## Education